nicolas-marien/website/content/blog/improving-dot-env-collaboration-with-1password.md

 While this approach is straightforward to set up it, I feel it lacks several features to become a robust daily driver.
 On the first hand, updating the file is not seamless.
 It has to be downloaded, modified and then re-uploaded.
 On the second hand, it is difficult to keep track of the modifications made to the file.
-And even if 1Password provides some insights, they are not as powerful compared to [git][2], where you get history, blame etc…
+And even if 1Password provides some insights, they are not as powerful compared to git, where you get history, blame etc…
 Moreover, I feel it's same to assume that we want to have each secret as a separate entry inside the vault.
 As a consequence, having the file directly in the vault removes the single source of truth for an entry.

 ## Second iteration: crafting the file via a shell script